 - Don't travel to Benin to seek restitution.

 Terrorism is a threat throughout the world, including in West Africa.
-In recent years, terrorists have attacked in Cote d'Ivoire, Mali and Burkina Faso.
+In recent years, terrorists have attacked in Cote d'Ivoire, Mali, Burkina Faso and Nigeria.
 A terror attack could happen anywhere and at any time, including in places visited by foreigners.

 - Be alert to possible threats, especially in public places.